nautik-io/helper/README.md

 ## About Nautik

 Nautik is an accessible, concurrent Kubernetes client that is native to Apple platforms.
 Our mission is to build the best possible Kubernetes UX for the Apple ecosystem.
-Our app is currently in beta, with a first stable release expected this winter.
-To join our TestFlight, visit [our website](https://nautik.io) and sign up.
+You can get Nautik [on the App Store](https://apps.apple.com/app/apple-store/id1672838783?pt=126097015&ct=GitHub&mt=8).